Transcript: The Problem with Organic Salmon

 The endocrine-disrupting industrial toxins in fish don’t just affect our gonads, but other glands, too.
-Like getting thyroid disruption from the flame-retardant chemicals, which literally just settle out of the atmosphere such that even fish who only swim in Antarctica are contaminated.
+Like getting thyroid disruption from the flame-retardant chemicals, which literally just settle out of the atmosphere, such that even fish who swim only around Antarctica are contaminated.
 Levels in the United States, though, are higher than anywhere else in the world.

 The differences were really marginal, but the worst?
 Organic farmed salmon with skin.
 The wild-caught was least contaminated.
-Notice also, that it didn’t really seem to matter whether you took off the skin, which suggests that the toxins are actually concentrating in the fish muscle itself.
+Note, also, that it didn’t really seem to matter much whether you took off the skin, which suggests that the toxins are actually concentrated into the fish muscle itself.

 PBDEs aren’t the only new industrial toxin we’re finding in fish.
 This year, researchers looked at the amount of polychlorinated naphthalenes in fat that was sucked out of the butts of New Yorkers (in liposuction samples).
 Where in the diet was it coming from?
 Out of about 52 daily nanograms, 50 came from fish.